koexai/DeepCosmoNet-web/resources/datasets/A1/README.md

 ## Data Access

-- **DEMNUni Simulations**: Pre-computed gravitational potential snapshots and lightcone catalogs are available upon request from the authors or via the DEMNUni collaboration data portal (check [DEMNUni project page](https://www.demnu.org/) for updates).
+- **DEMNUni Simulations**: Pre-computed gravitational potential snapshots and lightcone catalogs are available upon request from the authors).
 - **Sample Maps**: Reduced-resolution sample ISW/RS and lensing maps (nside=256) are included in `./data/samples/`.
 - **Datasets**: No public datasets are directly linked in the paper; simulations use standard Planck-like cosmologies.